Barolina/Leaflet-GeoMixer/README.md

 [NodeJS](http://nodejs.org/) is required to build the plugin.

-Install plugins dependencies:
+Install plugin dependencies:
 ```
 npm install
 ```

 Run the following command to build production version:
 ```
-npm run-script build
+npm run build
 ```

 File `leaflet-geomixer.js` will appear in `dist` forder.
 Do not commit this file to the repository!

-You can use plugin without building including file `build/leaflet-geomixer-dev.js`.
+The plugin can be used without building, by including file `build/leaflet-geomixer-dev.js`.
 Note, that this script loads all the sources dynamically and should not be used for production deployment.

 List of source files is maintained in file `build/deps.js`.
 It should be updated properly for correct builds.